2006 IndyCar Series: Mid-season rounds

 Hornish Jr. set the fastest time of a testing session conducted at Richmond International Raceway two days prior to the SunTrust Indy Challenge, but crashed and resorted to a back-up car for the race weekend.
 This did not hinder Hornish Jr.'s speed, as he started third—two spots behind teammate Castroneves—on account of his fastest lap of Friday's practice sessions after rainfall cancelled qualifying.
 Hornish Jr. went on to pass Castroneves on lap 39 and win the race without serious competition, with Meira in second and Franchitti third.
 Castroneves, meanwhile, punctured his right-rear tire on lap 246 and fell to tenth at the finish; his gap over Hornish Jr. in the championship resultantly dwindled to five points.

-For the first time since 2004, Wheldon qualified on the pole position for an IndyCar race, that being Kansas Speedway's Kansas Lottery Indy 300.
+For the first time since 2004, Wheldon qualified on the pole position for an IndyCar Series race, that being Kansas Speedway's Kansas Lottery Indy 300.
 Hornish Jr., whose 27th birthday coincided with the race, first took the lead on lap 7 and led a majority of the laps.
 However, Wheldon constantly ran in close proximity of Hornish Jr. and even pulled ahead of him on a handful of occasions.
 Following the final restart on lap 183, Hornish Jr. and Wheldon raced alongside each other until the former finally pulled away with two laps remaining to take the win.
 Castroneves only mustered a sixth-place finish after spinning into the wall on lap 37 and lost the championship lead to Hornish Jr.

 Wheldon and Hornish Jr. continued their season rivalry at Nashville Superspeedway, where they took the first two positions in qualifying once again for the Firestone Indy 200.
 Wheldon held onto the lead for much of the first half of the race, only briefly losing it to Hornish Jr. on a restart.
 After Hornish Jr. crashed in turn two on lap 130, an ensuing cycle of pit stops shuffled Dixon to the first position.
 He held off Wheldon and Meira in the remaining laps to win the race and improve to second place in the championship.